-Culinary tourism is an exciting if not new concept in the food industry.
-According to the International Culinary Tourism Association, the term was first coined by researcher Lucy Long in 1998 and is defined as "the pursuit of unique and memorable culinary experiences of all kinds, often while traveling, but… also… at home."
+According to the International Culinary Tourism Association, the term "culinary tourism" was first coined by researcher Lucy Long in 1998 and is defined as "the pursuit of unique and memorable culinary experiences of all kinds, often while traveling, but… also… at home."

 Though people have been seeking these kinds of "unique and memorable" experiences for eons, there is a new awareness of the possible positive effects of culinary tourism, which includes community and economic development and cross-cultural insights.
 Culinary tourism is on the rise for a number of reasons: